Best Things To Do In Athens Greece

 Why go?

-Here, delve into the side streets and explore the charming narrow old streets.
-It’s a hodgepodge of derelict buildings from different eras and beautifully restored buildings converted into mansions.
-Plaka has many ancient ruins, small museums, historic churches and picturesque little squares with many restaurants and cafes.
+Here, delve into the side streets and explore the charming, narrow old streets.
+It’s a jumble of derelict buildings from different eras and beautifully restored buildings converted into mansions.
+Plaka has many ancient ruins, small museums, historic churches, picturesque little squares, and many restaurants and cafes.

 Athenians know it’s summer in the city when the open-air cinema opens.
 Founded in the 1920s, the legendary Cine Paris is best known for its striking views of the Acropolis.